The Fearful Anxious Timid Dog

 He was so traumatised he would defecate and urinate and sometimes vomit if people approached him.
-His brother did not make it. he sadly died of head injuries at the hands of the sadist that then turned his full attention on Charlie.
+His brother did not make it. he sadly died of head injuries at the hands of the sadist that then turned his full attention to Charlie.
 This dog had been treated and put back together on numerous occasions, and each time the family had claimed it was an accident.
 It was fairly clear this was not the case, especially after taking an X-ray of his ribs.
 Yet it appears the Vet was prepared to put this poor little dog back together and hand him back for more torture.

 I was asked to look at his temperament after a brilliant senior veterinary nurse called Helen managed to convince the owners to give the dog up, with a view to re-homing.
 She looked after him personally and nursed him back to health.
 There were no prosecutions!.
 After meeting him and hearing his awful story, I decided to treat and re-home him with me.
-He has now made a total and full recovery, his confidence has soared, once again he loves and trusts people, his tail a constant blur is testament to his ability to cope with everything life has thrown at him.
+He has now made a total and full recovery, his confidence has soared, once again he loves and trusts people, his tail a constant blur is a testament to his ability to cope with everything life has thrown at him.

-So despite a traumatic start “the abuse started at eight weeks of age ” he managed overcome this and became one of the nicest and most loving dogs I have ever owned.
+So despite a traumatic start “the abuse started at eight weeks of age ” he managed to overcome this and became one of the nicest and most loving dogs I have ever owned.
 He even became a PAT dog and was the only dog that was allowed into "Shooting "Star" The children's Hospice in Greater London.
 Charlie died of heart failure aged 13 years old in 2014 he is sorely missed.

 Many thanks go to Helen who impressed me so much that I decided to help her in her quest for more knowledge and understanding of the behaviour of dogs She shadowed me in my work for many many months.
 Helen is now a behaviourist and trainer in her own right.